 Policy Advisor

-Program Manager & Policy Advisor
+Partnerships Manager & Senior Policy Advisor

 Samantha Seng covers education policy – early childhood, K – 12th grade, and higher education for NextGen Policy.
 The work includes advocating for policies and programs that promote access, equity, and student success at every stage of their educational career.